Home > Saving and investing your money > Should you charge your kids rent?

 Should you charge your kids rent?

-They've been living in your home rent-free their whole lives, now that they could be earning their own money, is it right to charge your children rent?
+They've been living in your home rent-free their whole lives.
+Now they could be earning their own money, is it right to charge your children rent?

 Given the rising cost-of-living and increased house prices, this isn't necessarily surprising.

-Barclays' First Time Buyer Index revealed that it takes first-time buyers roughly eight years to save for a deposit and UK rent prices increased by a staggering 4.2% in 2022.
+Barclays' First Time Buyer Index revealed that it takes first-time buyers roughly eight years to save for a deposit.
+In addition, UK rent prices increased by a staggering 9.1% in the twelve months to November 2024.

 While your children might simply not be able to afford to move out, there are still a few things to weigh up when thinking about how much rent to charge.